MicrosoftDocs/win32-pr.pt-br/desktop-src/menurc/using-menus.md

-Aqui estão as partes relevantes do arquivo de cabeçalho do aplicativo.
+Aqui estão as partes relevantes do arquivo de header do aplicativo.

 ```